Privacy

 Once data is given, control is largely ceded; data may be held indefinitely or resold.

-• Hidden or excessive data collection
+• Hidden or excessive data collection.

-• Weak or unclear or no consent
+• Weak or unclear consent.

-• Unknown storage, reuse, resale
+• Unknown storage, reuse, or resale.

 Spyware

-Code designed to collect user data covertly.
+Code designed to collect user data secretly.

 Types: